ericmasiello/synbydesign/README.md

 npm run dev
 ```

+#### Running the client locally with a service worker

+By default, the service worker is only invoked in a production environment.
+This typically done by running `npm run prod:build-client`.
+However, you can force the service worker to run in a dev environment by running `npm run dev:build-client -- --env.serviceWorker=true`.

 #### Run development server with VS Code debugging

 You'll need to run the client and server builds in watch mode as two separate tasks